[Feature] Salvini hosts anti-EU 'summit', as old ghosts haunt party

 Salvini was referring to the German and French leaders, Angela Merkel and Emmanuel Macron, to European Commission president Jean-Claude Juncker, and to George Soros, a philanthropist at the centre of far-right anti-semitic conspiracy theories.

-The Italian politician spoke to people who had flocked to the Piazza del Duomo, Milan's main square, ahead of the European Parliament (EP) election later this week.
+Salvini spoke to people who had flocked to the Piazza del Duomo, Milan's main square, ahead of the European Parliament (EP) election later this week.

-He had predicted that 100,000 people would come to his campaign event, but far fewer did so, in part due to the rain.
+He had predicted that 100,000 people would come to his campaign event, but far fewer did so, in part due to rain.

-Fari-right parties from 11 other EU member states did show up to show solidarity the Italian politician, however.
+Far-right parties from 11 other EU member states did attend to show solidarity with the Italian politician, however.

 The guest list included the head of the French National Rally party, Marine Le Pen, the leader of the Dutch Freedom Party, Geert Wilders, and one of the co-leaders of the German AfD party, Jorg Muethen.

-It also included representatives from the far-right Finns Party, the Danish People's Party, Vlaams Belang (Belgium), Volyia (Bulgaria) Sme Rodina (Slovakia), the SPD (Czech Republic), and Ekre (Estonia).
+It also included representatives from the far-right Finns Party, the Danish People's Party, Vlaams Belang (Belgium), Volyia (Bulgaria), Sme Rodina (Slovakia), the SPD (Czech Republic), and Ekre (Estonia).

 Almost all these parties had already signed up to Salvini's new EP axis - the European Alliance for People and Nations - first unveiled in Milan on 8 April.